thephez/original-evolution-whitepaper/README.md

 for new or updated Objects in the Account are committed to Drive as a new row, with the first
 row representing the resolved Active State of all past data transitions for the Account.
 We can model this structure as a data cube, with the total set of registered Accounts forming the
-X­axis, and the Z­axis representing historical additions and updates of Objects leading up to the
+X-axis, and the Z-axis representing historical additions and updates of Objects leading up to the
 current, active state.

-2­dimensional storage of Account Data Transitions
+2-dimensional storage of Account Data Transitions

-We can create a 3rd dimension in the data cube on the Y­axis by grouping Objects by Schema
+We can create a 3rd dimension in the data cube on the Y-axis by grouping Objects by Schema
 type, which enables optimizations to be made based on the different usage and verification
 requirements of types, for example constructing and verifying meta state transitions for Object
 ratings requires fast searching of Rating trigger Objects by miners preparing a new block to
 minimize verification costs.

-3­dimensional storage of Account Data Transitions by Object Type
+3-dimensional storage of Account Data Transitions by Object Type

 The diagram shows Objects within a data transition segregated by Schema type, with types
-separated along the Y­axis of the data cube.
+separated along the Y-axis of the data cube.

 ### 6.5 Data Partitioning
 Because Object data are always grouped by Accounts that are atomic (that can only be updated
 by Account Owners without any transfer of data ownership or rights), the Drive data can also be
-pruned on a per­account basis on Nodes without the capacity to store the full Object dataset,
+pruned on a per-account basis on Nodes without the capacity to store the full Object dataset,
 either randomly or based on Accounts that are closed or haven’t had activity for a long time (e.g.
 12 months).
 In such a case, only a single node with a copy of the data is required to restore it, or the data